How to work from home in 7 easy steps

 Find the right job

 Startups are normally the companies most keen to recruit remote workers, and an added bonus of this is that you can work for a company anywhere in the world (meaning the opportunities on offer also just quadrupled!).

 Don't get conned

 Unfortunately, it seems that students and recent graduates are popular targets for online job fraud, so it's important that you take the necessary steps to protect yo'self!

 Crank up the willpower

-However, this also means that no one has your back to say you really are a hard worker when you're failing to meeting deadlines or turning in sub-standard work.
+However, this also means that no one has your back to say you really are a hard worker when you're failing to meet deadlines or turning in sub-standard work.
 You need to be your own boss in this game, and a hard-ass one at that!

 Have a routine